Lacock Abbey (monastery): Development

 Throughout the thirteenth century Lady Ela's descendants remained close to the abbey, both in bestowing material support and by choosing it as a preferred burial place.
 Of Ela's eight or nine children, two sons ‒ Richard, a canon of Salisbury and Stephen, Justiciar of Ireland ‒ were buried in the abbey church, as was the heart of a third son, Nicholas, Bishop of Salisbury.
 Ela's granddaughter Margaret, Countess of Lincoln, took a close interest in the abbey and in 1309 was buried in the abbey church.
 Other granddaughters, the sisters Katherine and Lorica FitzWalter, became nuns at Lacock.

-The building of the Abbey presumably took some time, since [Henry III contributed 4 oaks from the forest of Chippenham in 1246 and a further 15 from the royal forests, in 1264 and in 1247 donated 50 marks, while in 1285 Edward I again gave 10 oaks from Melksham Forest.
+The building of the Abbey presumably took some time, since Henry III contributed four oaks from the forest of Chippenham in 1246 and a further 15 from the royal forests in 1264.
+In 1247 he donated 50 marks, while in 1285 Edward I gave 10 oaks from Melksham Forest.

-In 1242 Henry III granted a fair at Lacock on the vigil, the feast, and the morrow of the Translation of St. Thomas of Canterbury (7 July) and a Tuesday market, in 1257 at Chitterne a fair on the vigil and feast of St. Peter and St. Paul (29 June) and the six days following and a Monday market, and in 1260 a Friday market at Lacock.
+In 1242 Henry III granted a fair at Lacock on the vigil, the feast, and the morrow of the Translation of St Thomas of Canterbury (7 July) and a Tuesday market, in 1257 at Chitterne a fair on the vigil and feast of St Peter and St Paul (29 June) and the six days following and a Monday market, and in 1260 a Friday market at Lacock.
 Along with various wood-gathering rights, the Abbey also received in 1260 from the king 40 acres of Melksham Forest.
 Various members of the nobility similarly made various grants of lands and of rents in the latter part of the century, even after Ela's death, though no important land was acquired after 1300.
 Other privileges were countered by obligations and exactions in the mesh of feudal obligations, though the nuns sometimes managed to contest these at law or to obtain remittance or exemption from the crown.

 Developments in the 14th century included a lady-chapel, a separate lodging for the abbess, and major alterations to the dorter and frater, with work on remodelling the cloister continuing into the next century.
 Already in the time of the second abbess, Beatrice of Kent, a water conduit was constructed bringing supplies from Bowden Hill, along with a corn mill within the Abbey close.